sanchitvj/stacktrend/README.md

 The platform implements a modern medallion architecture pattern within Microsoft Fabric, creating a seamless flow from raw data collection to business intelligence dashboards.

+[Youtube video](https://youtu.be/_owR-jd8nlY) of project demo I gave at an Microsoft event.

 ### Data Flow

 1. **Data Collection Layer**: GitHub API serves as the primary data source, providing repository metadata, statistics, and activity information